English Fort of Bombay: Bombay Green

 View of the Bombay Green from the St.Thomas' Cathedral (dated.1855-62).
 The Town Hall is visible at the center.

 At the centre of the Fort township, there was a large circular space called the Bombay Green.
 Trade of cotton took place in this central space situated in front of the Town Hall.
 It could be easily seen by any individual standing below the Churchgate, since it was directly at the end of the Churchgate Street.
 Three wells dotted its Western side.
-These were constructed by philanthropists as a part of Water charity, some dating to the 17th century.
+These were constructed by philanthropists as a part of Water charity.
 One such well with a Banyan Tree was built over with a Water fountain in 1873.
-At the centre was a statue of Marquis Cornwallis, who was worshiped by the poor, and the labourers mistakenly as a 'Gora Dev' (translated to Fair skinned God)(visit the gallery section).
-Some prominent Buildings located along the Green were the Bombay Theater building and the Fire house (Fire Brigade) at the North, and the Town Hall at the East.
+At the centre was a statue of Marquis Cornwallis, who was worshiped by the poor, and the labourers mistakenly as a 'Gora Dev' (translated to Fair skinned God) (visit the gallery section).
+Some prominent Buildings located along the Green were the Bombay Theater building and the Fire house (Fire Brigade) in the North, and the Town Hall in the East, and the St.Thomas Church in the West.
 Eventually the Green paved way for the Elphinstone Circle, which was created slightly North of it, (to align with the Town Hall) and is now known as the Horniman Circle.